The64thGamer/cheeseepedia/content/bjipaz6j4u7ce5tu/content.md

 ***Chuck E.'s Magical Holiday Celebration*** was a show that was released in December 1996 at Chuck E. Cheese's locations.
-This show is the same as {{< wiki-link "The Chuck E. Cheese Christmas Special" >}}, but with the intros and outros of each segment replaced.
+This show is the same as [The Chuck E. Cheese Christmas Special], but with the intros and outros of each segment replaced.

 ## Show List